DanielFLopez1620/G-Mov_Project/g_mov_local_mqtts_notes/README.md

-# MQTT with TLS on local network and localhost setup
+# MQTT with TLS on local network with IP setup

 After some days of experimentation, reading about Mosquitto Broker, exploring Paho Python Library and having existencial crisis with the keys for TLS by using OpenSSL.
 I want to include here a brief guide on how to set up the everything in order to have your MQTT broker with TLS for experiments in your local network without having to buy a online service for this if you are not sure if the implementation will work.